 What network does Mint Mobile use?

-Mint, like most prepaid carriers, is what's considered an MVNO, or mobile virtual network operator.
+Like most prepaid carriers, Mint is what's considered an MVNO, or mobile virtual network operator.
 MVNOs operate on the infrastructure of existing networks: in Mint's case, that network is T-Mobile.

-In our carrier testing, T-Mobile's network claimed the fastest average upload speeds and tied for second overall.
+In our carrier testing from a couple years back, T-Mobile's network claimed the fastest average upload speeds and tied for second overall; since then T-Mobile's network generally gets good marks from third-party testing groups.
 That's a good thing for Mint customers, considering some other prepaid providers throttle speeds, regardless of network conditions.
 For example, AT&T-owned Cricket Wireless institutes a cap of 8 Mbps at all times for its cheapest three plans; to get unfettered speeds, you have to move up to the $60-per-month Cricket More unlimited plan.